TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/08_lesson/lesson.md

 ##Materials/Preparation
 * [Project Spec]
 * [Text Monster Game - Example Code]
+* Update the Project Spec as needed to meet your grading requirements
-* Read through the handout,and project so that you are familiar with the requirements and can assist students
+* Try creating your own variation on the Text Monster code so you are familiar with the potential challenges and bugs your students will hit.

 ## Pacing Guide
 ##### Day 1